Everything to Know About Google Sheets Charts (15 Min Guide)

 Navigating This Guide

 This guide only briefly touches on a number of different chart types.
 However, each chart type will have a link to our full detailed guides.
-Alternatively, you may want to just learn everything at once from a comprehensive Google Sheets guide.
+Alternatively, you may want to just learn everything at once from a comprehensive Google Sheets course.

 How to Create a Chart in Google Sheets

 Before you start creating a chart, you need to prepare your data.
 You can do this in many ways, like creating a pivot table.
-Creating a chart is super simple and can be done in two ways.
-Here is a step-by-step guide on how to make a chart on Google Sheets:
+Creating a chart is super simple and can be done in a few easy ways.
+Don’t skip this step.
+You’ll need to understand the way you organize your data if you want to create a visualization.

 Step 1: Select your data range.